Decateron/geosource/docs/design.md

 This project relies on a large number of recent web features.
 While most are not needed to browse the website, many are required for either posting or accessing the website while offline.
 These technologies include:

 - **HTML5 Geolocation** - Needed to identify the location at which the user is recording a post.
 - **IndexedDB** - Needed for saving posts.
-I attempted to use other more widely adopted technologies such as local storage, but they were serverly limited in size (only able to store a few MB of data on some devices), making it impossible to store posts with multiple images.
+I attempted to use other more widely adopted technologies such as local storage, but they were severely limited in size (only able to store a few MB of data on some devices), making it impossible to store posts with multiple images.
 Files have to be stored within the website as there is no way to reference an external file for later use for security reasons.
 As a result the data has to be duplicated, or else the user would have to rereference the files when submitting at a later date.
 Neither option is great, but duplicated data seems like the better of the two at least in the case of images.
 - **Service Workers** - This is needed for accessing the website while offline.
 Service workers can be associated with a webpage and essentially.
 - **Web Components** - This technically isn't needed, as there is a [polyfill](https://en.wikipedia.org/wiki/Polyfill) for it, but polyfills aren't cheap.